Winter in Connecticut used to be brutal.

 Bethlehem Christmas Town Festival

-Bethlehem, Connecticut, is almost obligated to throw a holiday festival.
-And the Bethlehem Christmas Town Festival does not disappoint.
-2020 will be a year focused on safety, but much of what made the festival a delight persists:
+Bethlehem, Connecticut, is almost obligated to throw a holiday festival—and the Bethlehem Christmas Town Festival does not disappoint.

 - Tree lighting ceremony